Skip to main content

 Long-Term Health Risks

 If left untreated, PAD increases risk for heart attack, stroke, and other vascular complications.
-Identifying PAD early allows patients to manage symptoms and protect overall cardiovascular health while improving limb function and comfort.
+Identifying PAD early allows patients to manage symptoms and protect overall cardiovascular health while improving limb function and comfort with support from an internal medicine doctor near you.

 Benefits of Early Intervention

 Timely detection and treatment of PAD can restore blood flow, reduce pain, and improve mobility.
-Minimally invasive procedures, lifestyle modifications, and medications can help patients regain activity levels and prevent further vascular complications.
+Minimally invasive procedures, lifestyle modifications, and medications can help patients regain activity levels and prevent further vascular complications through a health clinic near me.

 Already a patient?
 Access the Patient Portal here.